-- (a) if to do so would interfere unduly with the preparation of the meeting or would involve a disclosure of confidential information; - (b) if the answer has already been given on a website in the form of an answer to a question; or - (c) if it is undesirable in the interests of the Company or the good order of the meeting that the question be answered. - 17.
-As at 17 March 2022, being the latest practicable date before the publication of this notice, the Company's issued capital consisted of 360,069,279 ordinary shares of 10 pence each carrying one vote each.

-Therefore, the total voting rights in the Company as at 17 March 2022 were 360,069,279.
-No shares are held in treasury.

-- 18. This notice, together with information about the total number of shares in the Company in respect of which members are entitled to exercise voting rights at the meeting as at 17 March 2022 being the latest practicable date prior to the printing of this notice and, if applicable, any members' statements, members' resolutions or members' matters of business received by the Company after the date of this notice, will be available at www.europeanassets.co.uk. - 19.
-Copies of the letters of appointment between the Company and its Directors; a copy of the Articles of Association of the Company; the register of Directors' holdings; and a deed poll relating to Directors' indemnities will be available for inspection at the registered office of the Company during usual business hours on any weekday (Saturdays, Sundays and Bank Holidays excluded) until the date of the meeting and also on the date and at the place of the meeting from 15 minutes prior to the commencement of the meeting to the conclusion thereof. - 20.
-No Director has a service agreement with the Company. - 21.
-Under sections 338 and 338A of the Act, members meeting the threshold requirements in those sections have the right to require the Company: - (a) to give, to members of the Company entitled to receive notice of the meeting, notice of a resolution which may properly be moved and is intended to be moved at the meeting, and/or - (b) to include in the business to be dealt with at the meeting any matter (other than a proposed resolution) which may be properly included in the business. - 22.
+- (a) if to do so would interfere unduly with the preparation of the meeting or would involve a disclosure of confidential information; - (b) if the answer has already been given on a website in the form of an answer to a question; or - (c) if it is undesirable in the interests of the Company or the good order of the meeting that the question be answered. - 16.
+As at 27 March 2023, being the latest practicable date before the publication of this notice, the Company's issued capital consisted of 360,069,279 ordinary shares of 10 pence each carrying one vote each. - Therefore, the total voting rights in the Company as at 27 March 2023 were 360,069,279.
+No shares are held in treasury. - 17.
+This notice, together with information about the total number of shares in the Company in respect of which members are entitled to exercise voting rights at the meeting as at 27 March 2023 being the latest practicable date prior to the printing of this notice and, if applicable, any members' statements, members' resolutions or members' matters of business received by the Company after the date of this notice, will be available at www.europeanassets.co.uk. - 18.
+Copies of the letters of appointment, which do not constitute contracts of employment, between the Company and its Directors; a copy of the Articles of Association of the Company; the register of Directors' holdings; and a deed poll relating to Directors' indemnities will be available for inspection at the registered office of the Company during usual business hours on any weekday (Saturdays, Sundays and Bank Holidays excluded) until the date of the meeting and also on the date and at the place of the meeting from 15 minutes prior to the commencement of the meeting to the conclusion thereof. - 19.
+Under sections 338 and 338A of the Act, members meeting the threshold requirements in those sections have the right to require the Company: - (a) to give, to members of the Company entitled to receive notice of the meeting, notice of a resolution which may properly be moved and is intended to be moved at the meeting, and/or - to include in the business to be dealt with at the meeting any matter (other than a proposed resolution) which may be properly included in the business. - 20.
 Such a request may be in hard copy form or in electronic form, and must identify the resolution of which notice is to be given or the matter to be included in the business, must be authorised by the person or persons making it, must be received by the Company not later than six clear weeks before the meeting, and (in the case of a matter to be included in the business only) must be accompanied by a statement setting out the grounds for the request.